lby221/GrandmaSchedulingServices/README.md

 To verify the source of the caller and keep the API secure, GSS uses a REST based signature authentication (Currently GSS doesn't support authentication using OAuth by default, you can feel free to modify routes.go to support your own way to do authorization).
 To finish the authorization process, please refer to the following steps:

-1. Set up REST secret in both your caller project and grandma.conf.
+1. Set up REST secret in both your caller project and grandma.conf

 	grandma.conf:
 	```json